 One of the following upper-level courses is required:

-During the second or third year of law school, the student must complete satisfactorily a substantial paper which requires in-depth research and rigorous analysis of a specific area of law and evidences a sophisticated knowledge of the law, including larger issues concerning the impact of the law on various parts of society, and future directions the law may take.
+During either the second or third year of law school (i.e., following successful completion of 31 semester hours), a student must satisfactorily complete a substantial paper that makes an original contribution to legal scholarship.
+Satisfaction of the requirement will require in-depth research and rigorous analysis of a specific area of law and must evidence a sophisticated knowledge of the law, including knowledge of larger issues of the impact of law on various parts of society and the future directions the law may take.

 A paper meeting the requirement will generally be at least 25 pages in length.
 This requirement may be fulfilled by a 2-3 credit hour independent study research paper meeting these goals or a paper prepared for a seminar course designated as approved for this requirement.